We tested 15 micro-task apps to find which ones actually pay fairly for small tasks. See which are worth your time and which to avoid.

 Build streaks and levels, but only if they pay

 Some platforms reward consistency.
 Just make sure the bonus is real and worth the habit.
+If you prefer more passive methods, see our guide to passive income apps.

 Task Apps to Avoid